MicrosoftDocs/win32/desktop-src/medfound/media-types.md

 ---
 Description: Media Types
-ms.assetid: '82218bc5-6660-4253-b50c-b6d9f30be3d5'
+ms.assetid: 82218bc5-6660-4253-b50c-b6d9f30be3d5
 title: Media Types
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Media Types

 A *media type* is a way to describe the format of a media stream.
-In Media Foundation, media types are represented by the [**IMFMediaType**](imfmediatype.md) interface.
+In Media Foundation, media types are represented by the [**IMFMediaType**](/windows/win32/mfobjects/nn-mfobjects-imfmediatype?branch=master) interface.
 Applications use media types to discover the format of a media file or media stream.
 Objects in the Media Foundation pipeline use media types to negotiate the formats they will deliver or receive.

 This section contains the following topics.